smoeding/puppet-openssl/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

 The destination directory on the client where the key will be stored.
-The default value is operating system specific.

 Default value: `undef`